top of page

 Of all the trees in the garden, brimming with leaves and whistling in the breeze, it was this one that caught my eye.
 Its branches bare and severed, it looked somehow out of place, yet oddly at peace.

-View of the Botanical Garden – East Side
+Landscape Painting of the Edinburgh Botanical Garden – East Side

 Painted back at my flat later that day, I combined a few of my favourite elements: sky holes and a dominant tree, and the delightful red and pink hues that stood out magnificently in the grey daylight.